-Heading into today, shares of the parent company of Florida Power & Light Co.
-Had gained 6.46% over the past month, outpacing the Utilities sector's gain of 1.53% and the S&P 500's gain of 1.44% in that time.
+Coming into today, shares of the parent company of Florida Power & Light Co.
+Had lost 5.22% in the past month.
+In that same time, the Utilities sector lost 2.53%, while the S&P 500 lost 2.25%.

 Investors might also notice recent changes to analyst estimates for NEE.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.07% lower.
-NEE currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+NEE is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, NEE is currently trading at a Forward P/E ratio of 31.35.
-Its industry sports an average Forward P/E of 17.46, so we one might conclude that NEE is trading at a premium comparatively.
+Valuation is also important, so investors should note that NEE has a Forward P/E ratio of 31.8 right now.
+Its industry sports an average Forward P/E of 18.5, so we one might conclude that NEE is trading at a premium comparatively.

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 169, putting it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 172, which puts it in the bottom 33% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.